mbleichner/koti/README.md

-# koti

-Declarative configuration manager
+# koti - a declarative configuration manager

 (koti = home in Finnish)